SbongileM/CODSOFT/README.md

 the user wins, loses, or if it's a tie.
 - Score tracking to keep track of the user's and computer's scores for multiple rounds.
-- Replay for the user if they want to play another round.
+- Replay for the user if they want to play another round.</pre>

 4. Contact book
-<p>This project aims to create a user-friendly contact book interface to help users to manage their contacts, with
+<pre>This project aims to create a user-friendly contact book interface to help users to manage their contacts, with
-the following functionalities:</p>
+the following functionalities:
 - Shows contact information: Store name, phone number, email, and address for each contact.
 - Allow users to add new contacts with their details.
 - Displays a list of all saved contacts with names and phone numbers.
 - A search functionality to find contacts by name or phone number.
 - Enables users to update contact details.
-- Provides an option to delete a contact.
+- Provides an option to delete a contact.</pre>

 5. Random password generator
 <p>This project aims to create a password generator application using Python.
 It prompts the user